cassied22/AC215_Dashers/README.md

 ## Known issues and limitations
 Here are a few limitations we've identified in the current version of our application:
- 1. Geolocation Restrictions: The deployed public website currently cannot directly retrieve the user's real-time location when using the Google Maps function.
-However, running the application locally enables accurate location retrieval.
+ 1. Geolocation Restrictions: Our deployed public website currently cannot retrieve the user's real-time location when using the Google Maps feature.
+This limitation arises because the site is deployed over HTTP rather than HTTPS, restricting access to sensitive browser features like the Geolocation API for security and privacy reasons.
+However, running the application locally allows accurate location retrieval.
  2. RAG LLM Flexibility: We've observed that the RAG-empowered LLM can sometimes be less flexible due to its reliance on a specific database.
 To address this, we plan to implement customized databases for each user to enhance the accuracy and relevance of RAG-based suggestions in the future.
  3. User Preference Profiling: While we track user preferences to some extent through chat history, we haven't yet implemented a comprehensive system to build a holistic preference profile for each user at the start of a new chat.
 This can lead to less ideal initial recipe suggestions, requiring more interaction between the user and the AI assistant to refine the recommendations.